Recent Advances on Neural Network Pruning at Initialization: Pruning at Initialization (PaI)

 Beside the technical extensions of LTH above, researchers also try to understand LTH more theoretically. \cite{frankle2020early} (\TT{EarlyPhase}) analyze the early phase of deep network training. \cite{evci2020gradient} (\TT{GradFlow}) present a gradient flow perspective to explain why LTH happens. \cite{zhang2021validating} (\TT{Manifold}) verify the validity of LTH by leveraging dynamical systems theory and inertial manifold theory.
+More works on the LTH theories study a \textit{stronger} version of LTH, \ie, sparse selection.
+We thus defer them to Sec.~\ref{subsec:sparse_selection}.

 In short, extensions of LTH mainly focus on LTH\textit{+X} (\ie, generalizing LTH to other tasks or learning settings, \etc.), identifying cheaper tickets, understanding LTH better.